What is Maxillofacial Surgery? 5 Innovative Applications

 Other applications of maxillofacial surgery include:

-Bone grafts or bone transplants from another area of the body.
+● Bone grafts or bone transplant from another area of the body

-Treatment of disorders of the joint to connect the jaw to the rest of the skull (temporomandibular joint).
+● Treatment of disorders of the joint to connects the jaw to the rest of the skull (temporomandibular joint)

 If you want to learn about jaw and bite correction, check out this related article on the subject.

-Recovery after maxillofacial surgery will vary depending on the type of procedure performed.
+Recovery after oral and maxillofacial surgery will vary depending upon the type of procedure performed.
 You will likely experience some discomfort, tenderness, swelling, and bleeding in the days immediately following it.
 Your healthcare professional may suggest pain relievers to relieve any discomfort.
 If you have received sutures, they will dissolve or be removed approximately after a week.

 Your healthcare professional will provide specific instructions, which may include: